s0m3chill/CheapestRouteFinder/README.md

 ## Possible improvements

 General UI/UX.
-Especially autocomplete list view
+I was mostly focused on app architecture rather than UI, because there's always room for improvement for UI :)

 Need to add support for different JSON models.
 As for now only supports JSON from the URL from test assignment. <br/>

-Usage of single 'AutocompleteObject' instead of 2 for different text fields
+Usage of single 'AutocompleteObject' instead of 2 for different text fields.

 Performance improvement of offloading cheapest route calculation from the main thread (not needed for small number of Connections like in the test url)